Superiorization and Perturbation Resilience of Algorithms: A Continuously Updated Bibliography: Trailer

+Many constrained optimization methods are based on methods for unconstrained optimization that are adapted to deal with constraints.
+Such is, for example, the class of projected gradient methods wherein the unconstrained minimization inner step `leads' the process and a projection onto the whole constraints set (the feasible set) is performed after each minimization step in order to regain feasibility.
+This projection onto the constraints set is in itself a non-trivial optimization problem and the need to solve it in every iteration hinders projected gradient methods and limits their efficiency to only feasible sets that are `simple to project onto.'
+Barrier or penalty methods likewise are based on unconstrained optimization combined with various `add-on's that guarantee that the constraints are preserved.
+Regularization methods embed the constraints into a `regularized' objective function and proceed with unconstrained solution methods for the new regularized objective function.

+In contrast to these approaches, the superiorization methodology can be viewed as an antipodal way of thinking.
+Instead of adapting unconstrained minimization algorithms to handling constraints, it adapts feasibility-seeking algorithms to reduce merit function values.
+This is done while retaining the feasibility-seeking nature of the algorithm and without paying a high computational price.
+Furthermore, general-purpose approaches have been developed for automatically superiorizing iterative algorithms for large classes of constraints sets and merit functions; these provide algorithms for many application tasks.\textquotedblright \end{quotation}

+To a novice on the superiorization methodology and perturbation resilience of algorithms we recommend to read first the recent reviews in [16, 25, 39, 162].
+For a recent description of previous work that is related to superiorization but is not included here, such as the works of Sidky and Pan, e.g., [6], we direct the reader to [24, section~3].
+The SNARK14 software package [42], with its in-built capability to superiorize iterative algorithms to improve their performance, can be helpful to practitioners.
 Naturally there is variability among the bibliography items below in their degree of relevance to the superiorization methodology and perturbation resilience of algorithms.
-In some, such as in, e.g., [23] below, superiorization appears only inside the work [23, Subsection 6.2.1: Optimization vs. Superiorization].
+In some, such as in, e.g., [23] below, superiorization does not appear in the title, abstract or introduction but only inside the work, e.g., [23, Subsection 6.2.1: Optimization vs. Superiorization].

+A word about the history.
+The terms and notions \textquotedblleft superiorization\textquotedblright\ and \textquotedblleft perturbation resilience\textquotedblright\ first appeared in the 2009 paper of Davidi, Herman and Censor [7] which followed its 2007 forerunner by Butnariu, Davidi, Herman and Kazantsev [3].
+The ideas have some of their roots in the 2006 and 2008 papers of Butnariu, Reich and Zaslavski [2, 4].
+All these culminated in Ran Davidi's 2010 Ph.D. dissertation [13].